BIG IDEAS in Schools

 Through an annual artist collaborator project grant, the program brings local professional artists to collaborate with teachers to foster creative and innovative learning.
 This project-based learning program takes students outside their classroom and brings the community into their classroom.
-The program has outreached to over 8,600 students from diverse socio-economic demographics in Burnaby, Coquitlam, Delta, New Westminster, North Vancouver, Richmond, Squamish, Surrey, Vancouver and West Vancouver.
+The program has reached over 9,600 students from diverse socio-economic backgrounds in Burnaby, Coquitlam, Delta, New Westminster, North Vancouver, Richmond, Squamish, Surrey, Vancouver and West Vancouver.

 BIG IDEAS in-School is a program that integrates the Vancouver Biennale’s exhibitions with the British Columbia curriculum.
 Teachers are invited to submit a single classroom project or collaborate with other teachers/schools to develop a joint project.
-Project ideas can be drawn from BIG IDEAS Digital past BIG IDEAS in-School projects and curriculum unit plans covering inquiry topics such as environmental, cultural or historical perspectives, mathematical applications, global citizenship or social change.
-Registration for 2017 has now been completed.
+Project ideas can be drawn from BIG IDEAS Digital past BIG IDEAS in School projects and curriculum unit plans covering inquiry topics such as environmental, cultural or historical perspectives, mathematical applications, global citizenship or social change.

 - Arts Inquiry fosters discovery and creative learning through Biennale public arts.